BuddyForms/BuddyForms/readme.txt

 * Highlighted the Go Pro menu link in the admin sidebar.
 * Cleaned up the Freemius SDK init: removed the dead first-path option lookup, the duplicate has_paid_plans key, and the empty try/catch wrapper.
 * Swapped file_get_contents() for cURL in the captcha implementation.
+* Plugin Check: replaced the forked thickbox library at `assets/resources/bf-thickbox/bf-thickbox.{js,css}` with a 17-line shim that calls WordPress core's `tb_init()` against the `.bf-thickbox` selector list.
+The 700-line forked library and its bundled stylesheet are gone; the public `bf-thickbox` CSS class and `buddyforms-thickbox` enqueue handle remain stable for downstream add-ons (BuddyForms-Modal, BuddyForms-Moderation, ...).
+* Plugin Check: aligned the readme `===` heading with the plugin-header `Plugin Name: BuddyForms` (was a long SEO-keyword string), aligned the plugin-header License field with the readme (`GPLv3` → `GPLv2`), and aligned `@package` docblocks across `BuddyForms.php` and `includes/` with the readable Plugin Name.
+Three TextDomainMismatch warnings on the shared pricing-page submodule are now suppressed at the submodule layer.
+* Release tooling: bumped the shared tk_script + pricing-page submodules.
 * Tested up to WordPress 6.9.

 = 2.9.0 - 30 May 2025 =